genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/06_forms.md

 @observable public side: string = 'BUY';
 ```

-Now we need to add event handlers that would respond to user changes and store the inputted data
+Now we need to interact with the Event Handlers that respond to user changes and store the data that is input:

-We can do it in traditional way by adding `@change` [event handler](https://www.fast.design/docs/fast-element/declaring-templates#events) but we can also use the `sync` directive that would do that for us.
+We can do it in the traditional way by adding `@change` [event handler](https://www.fast.design/docs/fast-element/declaring-templates#events) - but we can also use the `sync` directive, which does that for us.

 Let's add it to each form element:

 ```html {2,7,13,18} title='home.template.ts'